pflaumax/event_manager/README.md

 # Event Management System

-A Django-based event management platform that brings people together!
+A Django-based event management platform that brings people together.
 Whether you're organizing a tech meetup, workshop, or conference, this system makes it easy to create, manage, and attend events.

+## The page available at: [https://eventmgr.pflaumax.dev/](https://eventmgr.pflaumax.dev/)
 ## Table of Contents

 - [What This Project Does](#what-this-project-does)